pgxn/rfcs/text/0000-release-meta-spec-v2.md

     that may not yet support a new algorithm?

 *   For PGXN signing, how will the private and public keys be managed?
-Where will private keys be stored and secured, and where will public keys be published?
-Should they live in a separate domain, or some sort of key store, so clients can fetch them less fear of compromise?
-The fear is that someone may breach the root registry, modify extensions, and then sign them with their own keys, which replace our own keys.
+Where will private keys be stored and secured, and where will public [JWK]s be published?
+Should the public live in a separate domain, or some sort of key store, so clients can fetch them with a higher degree of trust?
+The fear is that someone may compromise the root registry, modify extensions, and then sign them with their own keys, which replace our own keys.

-    I *think* that, in general, if we can keep the root private key offline and use intermediate keys, we can recommend that clients include the root public key in their sources, so that any intermediate key breach can be detected.

   [PGXN]: https://pgxn.org "PostgreSQL Extension Network"
   [PGXN Manager]: https://manager.pgxn.org